About This Joker

 no perfect test to signal the cure

-no heroes no supermen no gods become men
+no heroines no supermen no gods on earth

 no fleshy automatons to replace the ones we’ve lost